cellarium-ai/cellarium-cloud/README.md

 * `project` specifies the Google project id that will contain the BigQuery dataset.
 * `dataset` specifies the dataset name that will contain the BigQuery tables.
 * `avro_prefix` specifies the prefix used to name the output Avro from the AnnData conversion in the previous step.
-* `gcs_prefix` specifies the GCS prefix to which the Avro files should be staged for BigQuery ingestion.
+* `gcs_path_prefix` specifies the GCS prefix to which the Avro files should be staged for BigQuery ingestion.

 This step: